-The Kentucky Public Health Neonatal Abstinence Syndrome (NAS) Reporting Registry received fewer reports of Neonatal Abstinence Syndrome (NAS) in 2019 than in 2015-2017, although the number increased from 2018.
-In 2019, there were 1,102 cases of babies with signs and symptoms of NAS; this accounts for 20.9 of every 1,000 live births among Kentucky residents.
-Rates are highest in Appalachian areas of the state, in some areas reaching 55 cases per 1,000 live births.
+The Kentucky Public Health Neonatal Abstinence Syndrome (NAS) Reporting Registry received fewer reports of Neonatal Abstinence Syndrome (NAS) in 2020 than in 2019.
+In 2020, there were 993 cases of babies with signs and symptoms of NAS; this accounts for 19.4 of every 1,000 live births among Kentucky residents.
+Rates are highest in Appalachian areas of the state, in some areas reaching 77 cases per 1,000 live births.
 In comparison, the most recent national estimate for NAS was 7.3 cases per 1,000 live births (HCUP Fast Stats, 2020).
 Mothers of infants with NAS tend to have less education, be unmarried, and have more children, which may suggest lower socioeconomic status, a lack of social support, or reduced access to services.

-The most frequent opioids reported were buprenorphine (65%), heroin (22%), and methadone (11%).
-Other commonly used substances are amphetamines, including methamphetamine (32%) and cannabinoids (26%).
+The most frequent opioids reported were buprenorphine (64%), heroin (19%), and methadone (11%).
+Other commonly used substances are amphetamines, including methamphetamine (36%) and cannabinoids (28%).
 All other substances were used by less than 12% of women in the registry.
-Approximately 65% of cases were exposed to more than one type of substance during pregnancy; for these cases, the average exposure was three substances.
+Approximately 61% of cases were exposed to more than one type of substance during pregnancy; for these cases, the average exposure was to three substances.

-Prenatal care is critical for these women to address substance misuse and other co-occurring problems, such as hepatitis C, which was reported in about 36% of this population.
+Prenatal care is critical for these women to address substance abuse and other co-occurring problems, such as hepatitis C, which was reported in about 38% of this population.
 Compared to women whose infants do not have NAS, mothers of infants with NAS are more likely to utilize Women, Infants, and Children (WIC) services during pregnancy, but much less likely to receive first trimester prenatal care.
-Inadequate health insurance may explain part of this disparity, as nearly 17% of women did not have insurance of any type to pay for their delivery.
+Inadequate health insurance may explain part of this disparity, as mothers in the registry were less likely to have insurance of any type to pay for their delivery.
 Enrollment in and compliance with Medication for Opioid Use Disorder (MOUD) is one factor associated with adequate prenatal care.
-About 55% of the women in the registry were estimated to be enrolled in MOUD.
-Of these, 63% were using other drugs not compliant with their treatment.
+About 54% of the women in the registry were estimated to be enrolled in MOUD.
+Of these, 59% were using other drugs not compliant with their treatment.

-Infants with NAS are twice as likely to have a low birth weight and three times as likely to be admitted to a neonatal intensive care unit.
+Infants with NAS are almost twice as likely to have a low birth weight and almost three times as likely to be admitted to a neonatal intensive care unit.
 Tobacco use co-occurs with substance use at high rates, which could further affect the health and development of these infants.
-Infants with NAS had longer delivery hospitalizations: 13.4 days as compared to 3.8 days for infants without NAS.
-Infants who received pharmacological treatment (44%) had average stays of 19.5 days.
-Among this group, the most common treatment was morphine (89%), followed by clonidine (35%); about 37% received multiple medications.
+Infants with NAS had longer delivery hospitalizations: 12.6 days as compared to 3.6 days for infants without NAS.
+Infants who received pharmacological treatment (46%) had average stays of 20.6 days.
+Among this group, the most common treatment was morphine (87%), followed by clonidine (28%); about 29% received multiple medications.

-About 85% of infants with NAS were referred to the Department for Community Based Services, and 76% of those cases were accepted for investigation.
-Data from other Kentucky programs indicates that NAS is a risk factor for fatal or near-fatal child abuse including abusive head trauma and Sudden Unexpected Infant Death (SUID).
+About 86% of infants with NAS were referred to the Department for Community Based Services, and 43% of those cases were accepted for investigation.
+Data from other Kentucky programs indicates that NAS is a risk factor for fatal or near-fatal child abuse including abusive head trauma and Sudden Unexpected Infant Death.